mparsley1/eo-docs/README.md

 Users can use APIs to retrieve satellite data over their AOI and specific time range from full archives in a matter of seconds.

-The code in the Sentinel-Hub Customs Scripts repository, https://github.com/sentinel-hub/custom-scripts, has been added to the eo-mosaics repository, so that the script can called via the command line.
-This means that many EO products can be quickly implemented on the ECHOES platform.

-eo-mosaics is run on the same VM as the eoian processing chain.
-When Sentinel Hub API is called, the computation is done on the Sentinel Hub server, so that there is little burden on the server running eo-mosaics.

 An additional benefit of using Sentinel Hub is that the EO data can be accessed as a data cube using X-Cube.
 Data cubes provide convenient access to a time series of satellite images, allowing computations across the time dimension, with raster alignment issues handled out of the box.
-Data cubes will be used to provide information about changes over time and space on the ECHOES platform.
+Data cubes will be used to provide information about changes over time and space.
-The Euro Data Cube (EDC) service [10] is used to provide access data cubes.
-EDC provides hosted Jupyter Notebooks for analysing EO data using Sentinel Hub and X-Cube.
-EDC is used for convenience and is not required to access the data cubes, as X-Cube can be called directly.

 Alternatives to Sentinel Hub/X-Cube data cubes include Open Data Cube (ODC) and OpenEO.
 Sentinel Hub/X-Cube was chosen primarily because Sentinel Hub is used in ECHOES (i.e. in eo-mosaics) and,